 Consider Weather Conditions

 In the summertime, it is important to avoid walking your dog on hot pavement or sand.
 In the winter, rock salt and chemical ice melts can cause injury to your dog’s paws and can be ingested by your dog when it licks its paws.
-Try to avoid these things and after walks, wash your dog’s paws in warm water to rinse away chemicals and salt, and use a moisturizer to help prevent dry and cracked paws.
+Try to avoid these things and wash your dog’s paws in warm water to rinse away chemicals and salt after walks.
+Consider using a moisturizer to help prevent dry and cracked paws.
 Do not use lotions or moisturizers meant for humans on your dog; consult your veterinarian for a specific dog moisturizer.

 Do Paw Checks

 It's important to do paw checks, preferably after playing outside or doing strenuous activities, as those are the most likely times for injuries to appear.
 It's also when your dog is most likely to get something stuck in their pad or between their toes.
 Take a look and clear any debris and watch out for injuries or blistering.